The NWMO shares borehole drilling plans with South Bruce CLC

 “These activities will give us a deeper understanding of the rock beneath the surface and build on our existing knowledge about the geology at the potential repository site to help confirm if it’s a safe location for a repository,” said Mr. Sykes.

-The NWMO is planning to begin deep borehole drilling in the spring.
+The NWMO is planning to begin borehole drilling and testing in the spring.
 In addition to the borehole activities, the NWMO will be installing and gathering information from micro-seismic monitoring stations, and installing shallow groundwater monitoring wells to further understand the geology and groundwater system in the area.

 Later this fall, seismic surveys will be completed that will generate a 3D image of the geology.